windwp/kysely-zod-sqlite/README.md

 # FAQ

 ### Is that libary is a ORM?
-No, It just a wrapper around kysely with a parser model from zod.
+No, It just a wrapper around kysely.

+You can think is an API with zod for validation and kysely for query

 ### Parse custom schema on query with join
-By default when you use any join select query.
-It is not automatic parse by zod you can use that method to do it.
 ```typescript
 api.parseMany<UserTable & { dynamic: number }>(
   data,